The Sachs Program statement on the Palestine Writes Literature Festival

 - An exhibit of art and photography

-The Sachs Program for Arts Innovation’s mission is to support and inspire creative practice and practitioners across the university – in all twelve schools, in the university’s artistic and cultural centers, and through the many partnerships and collaborations that connect Penn to the world at large.
-We support a vibrant creative community and wish to ensure that our community members are valued and supported in the ways necessary to thrive.
-Diversity, equity, inclusion, and anti-racism are central to our goals as a program, as well as to our priorities for grantmaking.
+The Sachs Program for Arts Innovation’s mission is to support and inspire creative practice and practitioners across the University of Pennsylvania—in all twelve schools, in the university’s artistic and cultural centers, and through the many partnerships and collaborations that connect Penn to the world at large.
+We aim to foster a vibrant, creative community where all members are valued and supported in an environment that enables them to thrive.